FirebaseExtended/experimental-extensions/firestore-auth-claims/README.md

 - Claims Collection: Firestore collection in which custom claims are stored.
 Must use Firebase Auth UIDs as document IDs.

 - Claims Field: The document field in which custom claims are stored.
 Leave blank to use all document data as custom claims.
+Custom claims must be an object.

 - Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).